openframeworks/ofBook/chapters/memory/chapter.md

 }
 ```

-As you can see, once it's created it's syntax is the same as a raw pointer.
-We can use the `*` operator to dereference it, access or modify it's value.
+As you can see, once its created its syntax is the same as a raw pointer.
+We can use the `*` operator to dereference it, access it, or modify its value.
 If we are working with objects like:

 ```cpp
 void ofApp::setup(){